 Youth safety is the No. 1 concern of the Boy Scouts of America.
 It is important to implement this training at all levels of the organization.
 The BSA is always re-evaluating and reassessing its policies to ensure the safest youth program and the best training are offered.
 The BSA's Youth Protection Training has been in existence long enough for it to be understood and accepted as a mandated training for all registered BSA adult volunteers.

 Youth Protection Training must be renewed every two years.

 All adult leadership opportunities require position specific training in addition to Youth Protection.
 All direct-contact leaders are required to complete basic training in order for their units to recharter each year.
 Direct-contact leaders include: Cubmaster, Assistant Cubmaster, Den Leader, Assistant Den Leader.
 Studies have shown a positive correlation between a successful and thriving unit, and a trained adult leadership staff.

 Training opportunities are available in a number of ways:

-When a Cub Scout joins his or her pack, and later as he/she advances in rank, he/she will have insignia and awards that will be afixed to his or her uniform.
+When a Cub Scout joins their pack, and later as they advance in rank, they will have insignia and awards that will be afixed to their uniform.
 The Uniform Insignia and Award Placement guide shows where each of these items are placed on the Scout's uniform.

 The Uniform Insignia and Award Placement guide also proper placement of insignia on an adult leader's uniform.